code-review-studio/hydrogen/.macroscope/skeleton-template-style.md

 - Ignore generated code (`*.generated.ts`, `*.generated.d.ts`), vendored dependencies, and lockfiles.
 - Do not flag the `Prefer type Over interface` rule on declaration-merging cases (e.g. extending `Window` or third-party module augmentation).
 - Component files under `templates/skeleton/app/components/**` are not full routes — only apply the route-specific rules (ErrorBoundary, route export order, loader returns) to files in `templates/skeleton/app/routes/**`.
+- Do not flag missing `ErrorBoundary` on API routes — routes whose filename starts with `api.` (e.g. `templates/skeleton/app/routes/api.$version.[graphql.json].tsx`) or whose default export returns a `Response` / `Response.json(...)` rather than JSX.
+These serve downstream API consumers, not users; error handling belongs in the loader/action as a JSON error response, not in an `ErrorBoundary` component returning a `<div>`.
+(The `exclude` globs already keep `api.*` files out of scope, but if the routing layout ever changes, the rule should remain silent on JSON-returning routes regardless of filename.)

 ## Output format